brian-lau/FrequentDirections/README.md

 # FrequentDirections
-Matlab code for matrix sketching using Frequent Directions (FD) variants.
-Implements the original and fast FD algorithms (Liberty 2013) as well as a parameterization that varies smoothly between iterative SVD and FD (Desai et al, 2016).
+Matlab code for deterministic matrix sketching using Frequent Directions (FD) variants.
+Implements the original and fast FD algorithms (Liberty, 2013) as well as a parameterization that varies smoothly between iterative SVD and FD (Desai et al, 2016).

 ## Installation
 Add the single file [`FrequentDirections.m`](https://github.com/brian-lau/FrequentDirections/blob/master/FrequentDirections.m) to your Matlab path.
-Adding the directory `Examples` is useful for running the examples.
+Adding the directory `Examples` to the path is useful for running the examples.
+Unit tests can be run from the `Testing` directory.

 ## Examples
 To sketch an in-memory matrix: